Updated: Mar 20

 Then comes the album’s core, dedicated to his Shane’s wife, Mandi, and how she gave the drifting dreamer a direction – swerving as it may be.
 Tracks like “My Kinda Trouble” nod to his musical influences (especially Steve Earle’s Guitar Town), while “Saturday Night Me” speaks to the unconditional love all backsliders need.

 Later on is Shane’s “Nashville chapter,” with tunes like the soulful “Heartbreaks and Headaches” offering some clever sonic sympathy.
 And meanwhile, “Keep on Strummin’” works like a country-rock motto for all of the backsliders of the world – and especially those who don’t realize they need one.

 “Whether you’re from the United States or the other side of the world, we’ve probably experienced the same things: Heartbreak, family trouble, love, the yearning for a better life.
 These songs are my personal stories written so they rhyme … but I think they are stories that happen to each and every one of us.”

-We are so excited to welcome Elvie Shane on stage this summer at #CFF2022
+We are so excited to welcome Elvie Shane on the Jack Daniel's Main Stage this summer at #CFF2022

 Connect with us @countryfanfest on Instagram, Twitter and Facebook.
 Be a fan on Facebook!